Mike Volkmar has a passion for all things fitness.

 Commitment = big results

 Girls’ basketball standout Natalie Stralkus ’18, who recently eclipsed 1,000 career points, said that Volkmar taught her the value of patience.
-“Coach Volkmar has helped me grow as an athlete and as a person.
+“Coach Volkmar helped me grow as an athlete and as a person.
 I came to Peddie unable to do one real push-up.
-I will be attending the United States Military Academy for basketball next year, and in the Army, push-ups are a must!
+I'm now attending the United States Military Academy, and in the Army, push-ups are a must!
 I’ve learned from Coach Volkmar that by consistently putting in work, you will get big results.”

 When you commit to his program, you’ll make major progress.
 Adam Conyer ’18

-Peddie football linebacker Adam Conyer ’18, who has been recruited to play next year for the University of Pennsylvania, credits Coach Volkmar in part for his successful athletic career.
+Peddie football linebacker Adam Conyer ’18, who was recruited to play for the University of Pennsylvania, credits Coach Volkmar in part for his successful athletic career.
 “He is a very dedicated coach,” said Conyer.
 “When I arrived at Peddie, I had very little knowledge of weight training.
 Coach Volkmar taught me the fundamentals and improved my technique.
 When you commit to his program, you’ll make major progress.”